-After receiving the work, one woman’s back pain disappeared (the woman with the morphine pump), and the other woman, while still having the pain, was no longer depressed by it, and was empowered to work with her illness in a whole new way.
-This, in turn, inspired her to create a support group for others with back pain, and, over time, her back pain resolved.
+After receiving the work, one woman’s back pain disappeared (the woman with the morphine pump), and the other woman, while still experiencing pain, was no longer depressed by it, and she was empowered to work with her illness in a whole new way.
+This, in turn, inspired her to create a support group for others with back pain, and, over time, her back pain completely resolved.

 A unique cure was delivered to both patients, but was integrated by each client in a unique way.
-So it is the way that the client integrates the cure that is a mitigating factor in determining what healing will unfold, and how healing will be experienced by the client.
+It is the way that the client integrates the cure that is a mitigating factor in determining what healing will unfold, and how healing will be experienced by the client.

 In my practice, I have been taught by the Helping Spirits that it is important for clients to not just receive lost power, but to learn how to stand in that power, to direct it to birth a more creative, passionate and meaningful life.